sjbennett123/polarlarp/content/camps/camp_sequanota.md

 **Bathrooms**: Each cabin has it's own bathroom.

+PCs allowed on site at 5 pm

+**Assigned Cabins**: The game will assign you a cabin before the event or at checkin.

-**Reserving Cabins:** aIn order to reserve a cabin, one of two things must be met.
-Either 8 paying customers ($480.00) must be in the cabin, or the option for the payment to make up the difference between the paying customers and the ($480.00) price tag.
+**Reserving Cabins:** To reserve a cabin, one of two things must be met.

+- Either 8 paying customers ($480.00) must be in the cabin
+- payment to make up the difference between the paying customers and the ($480.00) price tag.

 POLAR thinks this gives the option to still reserve the cabins and make the payment on the cabin.
 If anyone would like to reserve a cabin, please contact me directly and I will set it up.

 ## Nearby Supplies